isaacs/sax-js/README.md

 might go away at some point.
 SAX isn't intended to be used to parse SGML, after all.

+`opentagstart` - Emitted immediately when the tag name is available, but before any attributes are encountered.
+Argument: object with a `name` field and an empty `attributes` set.
+Note that this is the same object that will later be emitted in the `opentag` event.

 `opentag` - An opening tag.
 Argument: object with `name` and `attributes`.
 In non-strict mode, tag names are uppercased, unless the `lowercase` option is set.
 If the `xmlns` option is set, then it will contain